Warranty: 10 years

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 Back sleepers under 230 pounds (we’d classify these folks as average-weight and lightweight sleepers) should find the support they need on this mattress.
 The Brooklyn Bowery should evenly distribute the body’s weight and prevent the hips and shoulders from sinking too far into this mattress for these groups.
 The top comfort layers conform closely to the lower lumbar spine without allowing for much sagging, keeping the spine in alignment.
 Even so, it may not be supportive enough for heavyweight sleepers.
+For other great choices, check out our list on the best mattress for back sleepers.

 Stomach sleepers should be a little more wary of this bed, as some reviewers have noted that the foam can soften over time.
 Without adequate support for the hips, which require the most support in this sleeping position, the spine could become misaligned.
 Lightweight stomach sleepers will have better luck on the Brooklyn Bowery than average-weight and plus-size tummy sleepers.
-Ultimately, a true medium-firm or firm mattress may be a better option for strict stomach sleepers.
+Ultimately, a true medium-firm or firm mattress may be a better mattress for stomach sleepers.

 Most side sleepers should find just enough pressure-point relief from the bed’s medium setting.
 You’ll experience some give underneath the hips and shoulders, which will prevent the shoulders from hunching.
 Heavyweight side sleepers may not find as much support as they’re looking for on this mattress, but lightweight and average-weight side sleepers should find adequate support and comfort on this softer bed.
+For other pressure relieving mattresses, check out our list on the best mattress for side sleepers.

 Combination sleepers should feel comfortable on this bed as long as their primary sleeping position isn’t on their stomach.
 Combination sleepers who are lightweight or average-weight and who spend the most amount of time sleeping on their side will fare best on the Bowery because of its setting and pressure-relieving top foams.
 Plus-size combination sleepers who spend time on their back and side might find what they need in the Brooklyn Bowery, but as a general rule we’d recommend a firmer bed.
+If you change positions frequently, check out our picks for the best mattress for combination sleepers.

 Those who choose this bed are going to experience some pressure relief on this mattress regardless of bodyweight, but it won’t feel distinctly like a memory foam bed, either.
 Sleepers will feel a bit more bounce and responsiveness than you might on a traditional “sinking” memory foam mattress.
 This is great news for those who want an all-foam bed, but who don’t want to feel trapped in their mattress.

 The Brooklyn Bowery has a neutral, soft foam feel that’s really accommodating.
 Rated a 5 on our 1-to-10 firmness scale, we think pretty much anyone will like this bed, even if they don’t absolutely love it.
 While technically a medium on the firmness scale, how it feels will depend on your body type.
 Average-weight sleepers should find it softer, but they still won’t sink as deeply into its layers as more heavyweight sleepers.
 If you’re a lightweight sleeper, it’s naturally going to feel more firm.
+For similar mattress choices, see our list on the best soft mattresses.

 Depending on your sensitivity to heat, this bed sleeps anywhere from temperature neutral to warm.
 Considering it’s an all-foam mattress that’s on the softer side, we aren’t surprised that this bed doesn’t score well on temperature regulation.
 Foam tends to trap heat better than pocketed coils, for example, and the Bowery doesn’t have any special features that enhance its breathability or help it sleep cool.
 If you sleep hot, check out the hybrid version of the Brooklyn Bowery, which will have better airflow through the pocketed coil layer.